johan-gorter/autopilot/specifications/pages/issue-list.md

 The Issues List Page is divided into three main sections:

 1. **Search and Filter Section**: This section is located at the top of the page and allows users to search for specific issues and filter issues based on certain criteria.
+A button to create a new issue is also located in this section.
+The section should take up as little space as possible.

 2. **Issues List Section**: This section displays a list of issues.
 Each issue is represented as a row in a table.
 The table has the following columns: Issue ID, Title, Status, Assigned To, and Actions.